CueMeet/CueFlies/docs/docs/meeting-bot.md

 1. **Automatic Join**
    - The bot will automatically join meetings from your calendar
-   - It will appear as a participant named "CueCal Assistant"
+   - It will appear as a participant named "CueFlies Assistant"

 2. **Manual Join**
    - Click "Add to live meeting" on the dashboard